genomic-medicine-sweden/nallo/docs/output.md

     Filtered variants are output alongside unfiltered variants as additional files.

-When `--prepare_gens_input` is enabled, the pipeline prepares coverage and B-allele frequency files that can be loaded by downstream Gens workflows.
+When `--skip_prepare_gens_input` is disabled, the pipeline prepares coverage and B-allele frequency files that can be loaded by downstream Gens workflows.

 | Path                                    | Description                                                                           |
 | --------------------------------------- | ------------------------------------------------------------------------------------- |